 If you’re hoping to break into the world of mental health counseling, it’s clear that there is no better time.
 Wages are increasing, and demand for qualified mental health professionals is on the rise.
 For those hoping to work in a clinical mental health setting or in the role of a school counselor, earning an advanced degree might be the necessary next step to achieving your goals.

 So what are you waiting for?
-If you are a compassionate person with superior interpersonal and listening skills hoping to use your talents to contribute to the greater good, find more information about Wake Forest University’s online Master of Arts in Counseling today.
+If you are a compassionate person with superior interpersonal and listening skills hoping to use your talents to contribute to the greater good, find more information about Wake Forest University’s online Master’s in Counseling today.